 GANNETT PEAK (13,809′ or 4,209 m) is the highest point in Wyoming.
-To add to its list of “high points” Gannett Peak is also the highest point in the Greater Yellowstone Ecosystem as well as the highest peak/point in the Rocky Mountains outside of Colorado.
+To add to its list of “high points,” Gannett Peak is also the highest point in the Greater Yellowstone Ecosystem AND the highest peak/point in the Rocky Mountains outside of Colorado!
 Gannett is situated deep in the heart of the beautiful and rugged Wind River Range.
-Among mountaineers this peak is known to be the most difficult summit of the 50 state’s high points, after Denali (Mt McKinley) and perhaps Montana’s highest point, Granite Peak.
+Among mountaineers, this peak is known to be the most difficult summit of the 50 state’s high points, after Denali (Mt McKinley) and perhaps Montana’s highest point, Granite Peak.
 Much of this is owed to the fact that it is more than 20 miles from most trailheads.

-MAG (Montana Alpine Guides) offers guided climbing trips on Gannett Peak from the Cold Springs trailhead by way of the Wind River Reservation.
+Montana Alpine Guides (MAG) offers guided climbing trips on Gannett Peak from the Cold Springs trailhead by way of the Wind River Reservation.
 We choose this route because it is the most effortless and arguably the most beautiful approach to climb Gannett Peak.
-After all we assume most climbers have two priorities; one, to get to the summit of Gannett Peak, and two, to enjoy the journey along the way.
-Stacking the odds in our favor can allow participants to take in more of this rugged landscape as we make the two-day approach in to climb Gannett Peak via it’s easiest approach.
+After all, we assume most climbers have two priorities; 1) to get to the summit of Gannett Peak, and 2) to enjoy the journey along the way!
+Stacking the odds in our favor can allow participants to take in more of this rugged landscape as we make the two-day approach to climb Gannett Peak via the easiest approach.

 WHY CLIMB GANNETT PEAK via COLD SPRINGS opposed to Elkhart/Titcomb Basin?